BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_19.md

 Defeating these spirits as we find them will allow us to obtain some decent rewards later on.

 Anyways, to progress the story, talk to the machine in the upper left corner.
 We'll learn about our next task: Victory Road's first gem logic puzzle.
-You could use Pen & Paper to solve these - I find that a spreadsheet works the best for me. <a href="resources\vr_logic_puzzle_sheets.xlsx">You can download my go-to logic puzzle spreadsheet here.</a> I will provide each solution as well as explain how logically to reach them.
+You could use Pen & Paper to solve these - I find that a spreadsheet works the best for me.
+You can download my go-to logic puzzle [spreadsheet](..\assets\vr_logic_puzzle_sheets.xlsx).
+I will provide each solution as well as explain how logically to reach them.

 The clues this round are: